Leincentes/email-api/README.md

 - **PUT /emails/{emailId}:** Update an email by ID
 - **DELETE /emails/{emailId}:** Delete an email by ID

-## Dependencies

-- **express:** Fast, unopinionated, minimalist web framework for Node.js
-- **swagger-ui-express:** Swagger UI middleware for Express
-- **YAML:** YAML parser and serializer for Node.js
-- **nodemon:** Monitor for any changes in your Node.js application and automatically restart the server

 ## Contributing

 Contributions are welcome!
 Please follow the [Contribution Guidelines](CONTRIBUTING.md).